marcteale/home-assistant.io/source/_integrations/nest.markdown

 8. You will now see a page hosted by *My Home Assistant* asking if you would like to *Link account to Home Assistant?* Click **Link Account** to continue.

-9. If all went well, you will next configure events and Pub/Sub topic.
+9. If all went well, you will next configure events and the Pub/Sub topic.
 Nest will automatically attempt to find a Pub/sub topic, either the one you created or one created by the Device Access Console.

      ![Screenshot of OAuth confirmation](/images/integrations/nest/config_flow_with_topic.png)